TigerTag-Project/TigerTag-RFID-Guide/README.md

 ---

-### B. Open-Source Use (Non-OEM)
+### B. Open-Source Use (GPLv3 License)

-If you are a hobbyist, developer, or non-commercial user, you may use TigerTag under the terms of the MIT License for personal or open-source projects.
+If you are a hobbyist, developer, or non-commercial user, you may use TigerTag under the terms of the **GNU General Public License v3.0 (GPLv3)** for personal or open-source projects.

-**MIT License Summary:**
+**GPLv3 License Summary:**
-- Free use in open-source projects.
+- Free use in non-commercial and open-source projects.
+- Full source code must be made available if redistributed or modified.
+- Any derivative works must also be licensed under GPLv3.
-- No royalties or restrictions on modification.
+- No warranty or liability is provided.

-- Must retain copyright notice.
+For the full license text, see [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt)

 ---